 The 4-H program runs October to September.
 Our online enrollment portal will open each October.

 - The re-enrollment deadline for existing 4-H youth is April 15.
 Refer to the re-enrollment instruction sheet for existing 4-H youth.

 - The re-enrollment for volunteers is April 15.

 Youth who miss the enrollment deadline may be allowed to exhibit/show for participation ribbons only, they may not be awarded any prize money and may not be eligible for awards or be selected for state fair.
 Late enrollments must be approved by the 4-H Foundation.

 Families will need to log on to ne.4honline.com to enroll or re-enroll.

 2019 4-H Express Newsletter

 County Fair Update Newsletter

 Bonus Buck Order Forms

-- Stop by the Extension Office to pick up a project manual.
-Project resources are provided at no cost to 4-H members by the Pawnee County 4-H Foundation.
+Project resources (manuals & curriculum) are provided at no cost to 4-H members by the Pawnee County 4-H Foundation.
+Stop by the Extension Office to pick up a project manual.